imzqqq/chat/server/chat/python/api-spec/attic/drafts/application_services.rst

   confirms the existence of that user (from its perspective), then the HS creates an account to represent the virtual user.
-* The namespace of virtual user accounts should conform to a structure like ``@.irc.freenode.Arathorn:chat.dingshunyu.top``.
+* The namespace of virtual user accounts should conform to a structure like ``@.irc.freenode.Arathorn:chat.imzqqq.top``.
 This lets Chat users communicate with foreign users who are not yet mapped into Chat via 3PID mappings or through an existing non-virtual Chat user by trying to talk to them via a gateway.
 * The AS can alternatively preprovision virtual users using the existing CS API rather than lazy-loading them in this manner.
 * The AS may want to link the matrix ID of the sender through to their 3PID in the remote ecosystem.
-E.g. a message sent from ``@matthew:chat.dingshunyu.top`` may wish to originate from Arathorn on irc.freenode.net in the case of an IRC bridge.
+E.g. a message sent from ``@matthew:chat.imzqqq.top`` may wish to originate from Arathorn on irc.freenode.net in the case of an IRC bridge.
   It's left as an AS implementation detail as to how the user should authorise the AS to act on its behalf.